-Physical therapist assistants, also known as PTAs, provide physical therapy services under the direction and supervision of a physical therapist.
+Physical therapist assistants (PTAs) provide physical therapy services under the direction and supervision of a physical therapist.
 PTAs implement components of patient care, obtain data related to the treatments provided and collaborate with the physical therapist.

 Physical therapist assistants:

-- Use their knowledge of body systems to provide help and effective management of a client's condition to support rehabilitation and promote health.
+- Use knowledge of body systems to provide safe and effective rehabilitation and promote health.

-Once you graduate with the Associate of Applied Science degree in Physical Therapist Assisting, you are eligible to take the National Physical Therapy Licensure Examination (NPTE) for PTAs, which is required for state licensure.
+Once you graduate with the Associate of Applied Science in Physical Therapist Assisting degree, you are eligible to take the National Physical Therapy Licensure Examination (NPTE) for PTAs, which is required for state licensure.

 Salaries vary based on position, years of experience, degree of education, geographic location and practice setting.